 ‘A long road to recovery’

-Louis Wong, president of the San Francisco Police Officers Association, said the officer was in surgery at Monday morning and is expected to live.
+Louis Wong, president of the San Francisco Police Officers Association, said Taylor was in surgery at Monday morning and is expected to live.

-“Thankfully, she is expected to survive, but still faces a long road to recovery,” Lew said.
+“Thankfully, she is expected to survive, but still faces a long road to recovery,” Lew said in a news briefing alongside Mayor Daniel Lurie on Monday morning.

 “As police officers, we understand the risks that come with our job but last night, the command staff and I spent time with many of the officers that responded to this incident,” Lew said.
 “We saw new and seasoned officers alike who were shaken to the core.”